Skip to main content

 2.1 Appointment of CEO and Director

-(a) Unless Min Hee-jin commits acts that constitute grounds for removal of a director under the Commercial Act, such as acts in violation of the Articles of Incorporation, laws and regulations, or this Agreement is terminated, HYBE shall take necessary measures, including exercising the voting rights of its shares at the general meeting of shareholders of ADOR, to ensure that Min Hee-jin retains the position of CEO and director of ADOR for a period of 5 (five) years since November 2, 2021, the date of establishment of ADOR.
+(a) Unless Min Hee-jin commits acts that constitute grounds for removal of a director under the Commercial Act, such as acts in violation of the Articles of Incorporation, laws, and regulations, or this Agreement is terminated, HYBE shall take necessary measures, including exercising the voting rights of its shares at the general meeting of shareholders of ADOR, to ensure that Min Hee-jin retains the position of CEO and director of ADOR for 5 (five) years since November 2, 2021, the date of establishment of ADOR.

 (b) (omitted)